Vincentelias/github-webhook-listener/README.md

 ->
 Add webhook.

-Enter your server's IP or domain followed by
+- Enter your server's IP or domain followed by /webhook
-/webhook
 , for example:
 http://your-server-ip:4000/webhook

-Set it to trigger for
-push
+- Use application/json
-events and input the same secret you defined in your .env
+- Set the secret to the one you configured in your .env
+- Don't change any other settings

 ## Nginx configuration